bondyra/smaz/README.md

 - figure out shared processor state, e.g. if you consider quantiles
 - consider other output modes than event time interval (there was a batch marker one and a count based?)

+the scope as of Feb 2021:
+- slow TDD rewrite
+- no YAML or other declarative config
+- basic ops without shared state